How Does God Communicate With Us?

 Obedience leads us one decision at a time — Question: How did Paul get to the point in his life where he was looking across the Aegean Sea toward a new mission field?
 Answer: He arrived at it…one act of obedience at a time.
 Paul’s path of obedience started on the Damascus Road.
 But it didn’t stop there.
 As soon as Paul could see…he was obedient to be baptized.
 And it didn’t stop there.
 As soon as he regained his strength…he began to preach.
 And it didn’t stop there.
 It continued on, one step at a time…until Paul could reflect back on more than 25 years as a Christian and state before kings, “I was not disobedient to the vision” (Acts 26:19).

-Dear brother, your impact on the lives of others — your family, the people at your church, your workmates — is cultivated with each life-decision you make.
+Dear friends, your impact on the lives of others — your family, the people at your church, your workmates — is cultivated with each life-decision you make.
 It’s the little things — such as reading your Bible, praying, going to church, and standing up for your faith at work — that add influence to your life.
 Obey God one decision at a time and see where it leads you.
 Always remember: The key to a powerful Christian life is obedience to our Lord’s leading — one decision at a time.

 Obedience leads to confident living — As we’ve already seen, Paul and Company finally made it to Troas, where they received the vision of the man from Macedonia.
 Then these words — “we got ready at once to leave for Macedonia” — were used to describe the group’s eagerness to obey God’s leading once they understood the command (Acts 16:10).
 (Don’t fail to notice their teachable spirit…as well as their confident spirit!)